 Classes are donation based (except those offered by Wyoming Yoga).
 The Table pays our certified teachers.
 Advance registration is requested.
 We pass your donations to other rising non-profits: the Casper Mural Project, the Casper Community Greenhouse Project.
-This year we will also be taking your donations beyond Wyoming to support Ukrainian refugees.

 Yoga on the Labyrinth is a vital service to Casper.
 We are pioneer leaders in providing comprehensive outdoor wellness programming and sacred placemaking.